Fractional Analytic QCD beyond Leading Order: Introduction

 Thus, analytic QCD in its minimal version is a very convenient approach that combines the general (analytical) properties of quantum field quantities and the results obtained within the framework of perturbative QCD, leading to the appearance of the MA couplant $A_{\rm MA}(Q^2)$, close to the usual strong couplant $a_s(Q^2)$ in the limit of large values of its argument and completely different at $Q^2 \leq \Lambda^2$.

-A further development of APT is the so-called fractional APT (FAPT), which extends the principles of constructing to non-integer powers of couplant, which in the QFT framework arise for many quantities having non-zero anomalous dimensions (see the famous papers \cite{BMS1,Bakulev:2006ex,Bakulev:2010gm}, some privious study \cite{Karanikas:2001cs} and reviews in Ref. \cite{Bakulev:2008td}).
+A further development of APT is the so-called fractional APT (FAPT), which extends the principles of constructing to non-integer powers of couplant, which in the QFT framework arise for many quantities having non-zero anomalous dimensions (see the famous papers \cite{BMS1,Bakulev:2006ex,Bakulev:2010gm}, some previous study \cite{Karanikas:2001cs} and reviews in Ref. \cite{Bakulev:2008td}).
 This FAPT was developed mainly for LO of perturbation theory, however, it was also used in higher orders by re-expanding the corresponding coupling constants in terms of LO ones, as well as using some approximations.

 In this paper, we extend the FAPT to higher orders of perturbation theory using the so-called $1/L$-expansion of the usual couplant.
 Note that for an ordinary coupling constant, this expansion is applicable only for large values of its argument $Q^2$, i.e. for $Q^2>>\Lambda^2$; however, in the case of an analytic coupling constant, the situation changes greatly and this expansion is applicable for all values of the argument.
-This is due to the fact that the non-leading expansion corrections disappear not only at $Q^2 \to \infty$, but also at $Q^2 \to 0$, \footnote{The absence of high-order corrections for $Q^2 \to 0$ was also discussed in Refs. \cite{ShS,MSS,Sh}.} which leads to non-zero (small) corrections only in the region $Q^2 \sim \Lambda^2$ (see detailed discussions in Section 4 below).
+This is due to the fact that the non-leading expansion corrections disappear not only at $Q^2 \to \infty$, but also at $Q^2 \to 0$, \footnote{The absence of high-order corrections for $Q^2 \to 0$ was also discussed in Refs. \cite{ShS,MSS,Sh}.} which leads to non-zero (small) corrections only in the domain of $Q^2 \sim \Lambda^2$ (see detailed discussions in Section 4 below).

 Below we give four different representations for the MA couplant and its (fractional) derivatives in principle in any order of perturbation theory, limiting ourselves to formulas of only the first five orders, all of whose parameters (related to the coefficients of the QCD $\beta$-function) are well known.
-For applications, any of the proposed representations, convenient in each specific case, can be used.
+For applications, any of the proposed representations can be used, convenient in each specific case.